pedro-profile/pedro-profile/README.md

 <br>And we discuss technical aspects directly.
 As proof I've done it myself.

 I made this video 🎥  https://youtu.be/xBdfI6vz1Lw  for another company as a summary of my professional experiences.
-<br>With this in mind, we can possibly move directly to the second interview process and talk about geeky stuff.
+<br>With this in mind, we can possibly move directly to the second interview process and talk geeky stuff.

 If you need any of the skills I offer, I am available full-time, part-time, or as a freelancer (by the Hour).